WilliamVelazquez/carbee-appointments/QUESTIONS.md

 more time to spend on this, how would you spend it and how would you prioritize each item?**

 I worked on the exercise in spare moments during my workday and spent the afternoon to finishing it.
-If I had more time, I would work on adding more functionalities, such as the registration of new users, or the rest of operations for the appointments, create, edit, delete and the same for the availability (for now only the Read section of the CRUD operations is done), then I would like to add some additional security to the token using some tools to encrypt/decrypt and validate it.
+If I had more time, I should request a fix for the response of the appointments endpoint in order to the pagination work as expected as I mentioned on the first point of this list, then I would work on adding more functionalities, such as the registration of new users, or the rest of operations for the appointments, create, edit, delete and the same for the availability (for now only the Read section of the CRUD operations is done), then I would like to add some additional security to the token using some tools to encrypt/decrypt and validate it.
 Finally, I would like to create a better UI, with more defined sections, accessibility, style and interactivity for a better user experience.

 # Tech questions